-The Fund is an Open-Ended Unit Trust and invests in a portfolio consisting of treasury bills, treasury bonds with maturities equal to or less than one year and repurchase agreements in relation to such bills and bonds.
-The primary investment objective of the fund is to preserve capital and provide a regular stream of dividend income bi-annually.
+The Fund is an Open-Ended Unit Trust and invests mainly in a portfolio consisting of treasury bills, treasury bonds and any other government or central bank securities or securities guaranteed by the government of Sri Lanka and repurchase agreements in relation to such bills, bonds and securities and the primary investment objective of the fund is to preserve capital and it provides a regular stream of dividend income bi-annually.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES